Multilingual and Autism

 It's good to also be exposed to different accents associated with the different languages for another important reason.
 We will be be surrounded by caregivers/educators with diff accents.
 No one thinks about this aspect.

 I had a class aide in elementary who's accent I never understood.
+She was a new immigrant who was barely learning to speak English herself and I just could not make out her high pitched accent.
 It was not due to cognition on my part, how could I respond if I have not understood the question/instruction which as far as I was concerned was in an alien language.
 Sometimes I would try to watch her lips, trying to synchronize the visual of her lip movements with the audio I was hearing - it was a lot to process and it was often easiest to give up and engage in stimming behaviors (comforting) instead.
 Rather ironical as she was supposed to be teaching me.
 No one thinks about this aspect.

 Anyway, I did get over the Ringo Starr thing eventually.
 Interestingly, the accent thing is not so striking in singing.
 I love Beatles music (simple lyrics that you can actually get your mouth around) and i did not realize Adele was Brit till i saw her talk at an awards ceremony.